-I ran across a Tweet the other day that looked like this:
+I ran across a Tweet about social media analytics the other day that looked like this:

 As a data-driven marketer, I was horrified by the Tweet after spending years convincing clients they needed to use social media analytics to drive their marketing efforts and improve market performance.